 Thick, Strong Walls

 The best defense a storage company can offer is thick, strong walls.
 This is an essential requirement for storage facilities.
 When you do an ocular, make sure that your storage unit is protected by concrete walls that will keep your items safe.
+Thick walls will also keep vermin away, so you won’t have to get rid of rats and mice because they won’t be able to chew and claw their way inside.

 The worst thing that can happen to your belongings is to be burned to a crisp.
 You want a storage unit that could alert you and the site managers of any mishaps before it gets worse.